• Skip to primary navigation

 Jasper East Cabins (Mid-Range)

 For a unique accommodation experience in Jasper National Park, we recommend renting a cabin at Jasper East Cabins.
-Enjoy your very own wood cabin that has all the amenities like a fireplace and kitchenette.
+Enjoy your very own wood cabin that has all the amenities, including a fireplace and kitchenette.
+(Want more choices?
+We have an entire article on cabins in Jasper.)

 Camping in Jasper and Maligne Lodge (Budget)

-Jasper is a year-round camping destination with options for every level of camper from rugged backcountry to family-friendly, all with easy access to amenities.
+Jasper is a year-round camping destination with options for every level of camper, from rugged backcountry to family-friendly, and all with easy access to amenities.
 And if camping is not your cup of tea, Maligne Lodge is a Jasper hotel that won’t break the bank.

 Other Resources: